Letters To Beloved Authors

 Yesterday we took to Facebook to ask if you had ever written a letter when you were a child to a favorite author.
 Here are a few of your stories.

-Ms. POLLY SMOCK(ph): My name is Polly Smock, and I live in Stanton, Virginia.
+POLLY SMOCK: My name is Polly Smock, and I live in Stanton, Virginia.

-Mr. ANDY GERBER(ph): Andy Gerber and I live in Denver, Colorado.
+ANDY GERBER: Andy Gerber and I live in Denver, Colorado.

-Ms. SOPHIA DEMBLING(ph): Sophia Dembling and I'm a writer in Dallas.
+SOPHIA DEMBLING: Sophia Dembling and I'm a writer in Dallas.

-Ms. SMOCK: I dont know if you're familiar with the story of Stuart Little.
+SMOCK: I don't know if you're familiar with the story of Stuart Little.
 And the end of the book riding off into the sunset looking for his beloved Margalo.
 Well, did he find her?
 What happened?
 We just wanted resolution.

 MONTAGNE: More of your memories are on our NPR Facebook page.